 - Summary: A short summation of the activity that is shown to learners in Catalog search results, as well as in Notifications.

 - Keywords: enhance search results for learners by including common terms or references related to the activity content.

 - Topics: Tags the Activity with one or more of the topics learners use to filter or browse your Catalog.

 - Public View: Enabling Allow Public View lets unregistered users view the activity, but requires log in/sign up to interact with the content.

-If you'd like to make your content public, contact your Account Strategist for more information on enabling this feature for your account.
+If you'd like to make your content public, contact your customer success manager or an Intellum representative for more information on enabling this feature for your account.

 - Activity Sharing: Lets learners share your content to Facebook, Twitter, or LinkedIn.